 That can bury the important parts and make answers worse.

-3. Context limits are solved only by switching to a newer model
+3. Context problems are solved only by moving to a newer model

-Model choice matters, but chunking and retrieval design often make a bigger difference than people expect.
+Model choice matters, but chunking, retrieval, and summarization design often make a larger difference than people expect.

 FAQ